-Employee Stock Ownership Plans (ESOP’s) are retirement plans designed to allow employees to invest in the stock of their company.
-These plans provide many benefits, including: increasing employee loyalty, providing security for employers, and providing retirement resources for employees.
-Determining the fair market value of the stock owned by the ESOP and its participants is necessary for the planning and management of the ESOP.
+Employee Stock Ownership Plans (ESOPs) are retirement plans designed to allow employees to invest in the stock of their company.
+These plans provide many benefits, including increasing employee loyalty, providing security for employers, and providing retirement resources for employees.
+Determining the fair market value of the stock owned by the ESOP and its participants is necessary for tax reporting and the planning and management of the ESOP.

-The large majority of companies with ESOPs are privately held, which means that there is no active market for the company’s stock.
-As a result, trustees of ESOP’s typically engage an independent business valuation firm to value the stock held by the plan.
+The large majority of companies with ESOPs are privately held, which means that there are no active markets for the company’s stock.
+As a result, trustees of ESOPs typically engage an independent business valuation firm like BVI to value the stock held by the plan.

-Valuations are used for a variety of purposes during the planning and management of ESOP’s, including:
+Valuations are used for a variety of purposes in planning and managing an ESOP, including:

-- feasibility studies when companies are considering establishing a new plan
+a feasibility study when a company is considering establishing a new plan

-- annual appraisals for plan trustees to support the management of the ESOP
+annual valuation of the ESOP shares for plan trustees to support the management of the ESOP

-When it comes to ESOP’s, BVI specializes in valuations—we do not provide any other ESOP-related services.
-This keeps us completely independent and allows us to remain objective when valuing ESOP’s for our clients.
+When it comes to ESOPs, BVI specializes in valuations—we do not provide any other ESOP-related services.
+This keeps us completely independent and allows us to remain objective when valuing the ESOP’s shares for our clients.

 ESOP plan trustees benefit from using a qualified, independent business valuation firm that has experience in valuing ESOP ownership interests and discussing the valuation with examiners from the Department of Labor, if necessary.

-The company’s senior management also benefits from having an experienced valuation firm that can efficiently use its time and resources when preparing the valuation.
+The company’s senior management also benefits from working with an experienced valuation firm that can efficiently use its time and resources when preparing the valuation.